blogmanalick/blogmanalick.github.io/src/content/blog/en/commander-brackets-update-october-2025.md

 Although detestable to some, just like its younger sisters [Smothering Tithe](https://scryfall.com/card/cmm/57/smothering-tithe) and [Esper Sentinel](https://scryfall.com/card/mh2/12/esper-sentinel), the panel members seem inclined to believe that the Game Changer List is the appropriate place for these cards.

-This seems to be a reasonable decision: these cards have enough power to change the pace of the game, generating a "soft lock" that makes opponents spend more resources on each play ([Augustin IV](https://scryfall.com/card/2x2/221/grand-arbiter-augustin-iv) sends regards), while giving resources to the controller.
+This seems to be a reasonable decision: these cards have enough power to change the pace of the game, creating a _"soft lock"_ that makes opponents spend more resources on each play ([Augustin IV](https://scryfall.com/card/2x2/221/grand-arbiter-augustin-iv) sends regards), while giving resources to the controller.

 > Is Commander more fun with Rhystic Study?